 Stellar Asset Management specialises in tax efficient products.
 It identifies a market opportunity and then finds a capable asset manager to take advantage of it.
 Stellar was founded in 2007.
-This AIM IHT ISA offer is managed by Pilling & Co, a long-standing Manchester based private client stockbroking firm.
-In total, Pilling manages approximately £250 million, of which over 10% is in AIM IHT portfolios.
-There are five in Pilling’s investment team: Terry Applegate, Alistair Hodgson, Nigel Moore, Mike Tattersall, and Sally Greenwood.
+This AIM IHT ISA offer is managed by Pilling & Co, a longstanding Manchester-based private client stockbroking firm.
+In total, Pilling has around £1 billion under management.
+There are five in Pilling’s investment team: Terry Applegate, Alistair Hodgson, Nigel Moore, Mike Tattersall and Sally Greenwood.
 The core of this team has worked together for over a decade.

 Target return and strategy

-There is no specific target return, however the team aims for a low volatility approach and it is clear from conversations with them, a slightly reduced performance would be preferred if it meant volatility and risk were lower.
+There is no specific target return, however the team aims for a low volatility approach and would prefer slightly reduced performance if it means volatility and risk are lower.

-A 30-stock portfolio is typical; however larger clients may get slightly more holdings.
+A 40-stock portfolio is typical; however larger clients may get slightly more holdings.
 Unusually, when a new client invests in the service the money is split equally between the stocks in the portfolio, therefore clients have slightly different portfolios.
 Over time as a stock becomes too dominant it is reduced and smaller holdings are topped up.
 As Mr Hodgson put it “all clients move in the same direction but at slightly different speeds”.
-The team favours an equally weighted process as that helps it be dispassionate.

-When searching for companies the managers are looking for specific criteria.
+The managers have specific criteria.
 At the top of the list is a business they can understand.
-Current example of companies invested in are Nichols, the makers of Vimto, and Wynnstay, the agricultural merchant.
+Current examples are Nichols, the makers of Vimto, and Wynnstay, the agricultural merchant.
 The philosophy is to keep it simple.
-If management cannot explain how a business makes money in a paragraph, the team doesn’t invest.
-They also keep away from companies with a binary outcome; in other words, companies that will either massively succeed or fail, with no scenario in between.
+If management cannot explain in a paragraph how a business makes money, the team doesn’t invest.
+They keep away from companies with a binary outcome: companies that will either massively succeed or fail, with no scenario in between.

 For this reason, they avoid oil, mining and gas companies.
 Management having a stake in the business is important, as is a strong balance sheet.
 Free cash flow is also important; however, it doesn’t need to be paid as a dividend, it can be reinvested to aid future growth.

 Although the majority of the current portfolio companies are over £100 million in size, the team will look at companies £50 million in size and over.
-Liquidity is more important than size though and it’s important to be able to deal easily.
+Liquidity is more important than size, however, and it is important to be able to deal easily.

-Finally, Stellar has introduced an interesting life assurance policy investors can choose.
+Stellar offers an optional insurance policy.
 This policy will pay out any loss on death should the portfolio have fallen in value.
 The maximum amount insured is typically £250,000.
-An annual fee of 2.5% applies for the standard policy, please note though that acceptance isn’t guaranteed as it is based on age and health – on standard terms you must be under 80 and the policy expires when you reach 85.
-The insurance payout may be subject to IHT, unless written in trust (Stellar has a draft trust document for this purpose).
+An annual fee of 2.5% applies for the standard policy, which is subject to terms and conditions.
+These are based on age and health – on standard terms you must be under 80 and the policy expires when you reach 85.
+The insurance payout may be subject to IHT unless written in trust (Stellar has a draft trust document for this purpose).

 There is an initial charge of 1% through Wealth Club (normally 5%).
 The annual management charge is 1.75% plus VAT.
-There will be an additional fee if the insurance policy is chosen.
-Dealing charges are 1% up to £10,000 then 0.5% thereafter (with a £10 minimum).
+An additional fee applies if the insurance policy is chosen.
+Dealing charges are 1%.
 There is also an annual ISA administration fee of 0.5% (£40 min, £140 max) and an exit fee of 1%.
 The minimum investment is £20,000.

 Whilst the name Pilling & Co might not be widely known it has a long tradition in private client stockbroking.
-Indeed, using AIM companies for IHT purposes has been a feature of its portfolios since 2004.
-Whilst not a flashy offering, this AIM IHT ISA has quietly delivered with a sensible, pragmatic approach.
+Indeed, investing in AIM companies for IHT purposes has been a feature of its portfolios since 2004.
+Whilst not a flashy offering, our view is that this AIM IHT ISA has quietly delivered with a sensible, pragmatic approach.
 The managers are happy giving up some performance if volatility and risk are potentially reduced.
-The insurance policy adds a further interesting element to the offer.
+The insurance policy is an interesting addition.